ahp002/cse15l-lab-reports/lab3.md

                     company to its employees and the public for legal purposes.
 Private-sector
 ```

-Explanation: The command grep -i performs a case-insensitive search where it matches the String "public" and returns all lines that match the String.
-It's useful for finding the lines that match the String you give in the command.
+Explanation: The command grep -i performs a case-insensitive search where it matches the String "public" and returns all lines that match the String within the given file that we give it.
+It's useful for finding the lines in the given file that match the String you give in the command.

 Cited Source: I found the command through ChatGTP, I asked it to give me some interesting command-line options for the grep command and it gave me a variety to choose from, their descriptions, and how to use them.

 **Option 2:**